omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.txt

 Edited files on 5/15/2019:
-mainsite_workouts.py (haven't uploaded at work) (requires deleting and redownloading all workouts)
+mainsite_workouts.py (uploaded at work) (requires deleting and redownloading all workouts)

 Functionality completed on 5/15/2019:
 - added durations for all amraps from crossfit mainsite